USF-GT-Molecular-Modeling/PCND/README.md

 and other potentials.
 HOOMD-blue runs fast on NVIDIA GPUs, and can scale across many nodes.
 For more information, see the [HOOMD-blue website](http://glotzerlab.engin.umich.edu/hoomd-blue).

+This code consists of HOOMD-blue (not produce by us) with modifications to enable PCND for nanoparticles.

 #Compiling this version-Peters Group Workstations:

 ```bash